 Certification of Compliance with Site and Neighborhood Standards.
 The owner (for PBRA) or the voucher administering agency (for PBV) shall include a certification that the site complies with applicable Site and Neighborhood Standards (see Section 2.4.G).

 Affirmative Fair Housing Marketing Plan.
 For PBRA conversions, evidence that a completed AFHMP (HUD 935.2A) has been submitted for approval to the local Multifamily Regional Center.
 Typically, the management agent or the entity responsible for marketing (if different) is responsible for completing and submitting the AFHMP.
-If an Project Owner plans to adopt any local or residency preferences, the Project Owner must submit its Tenant Selection Plan along with the AFHMP (see HUD Handbook 4350.3, page 4-4).
+If a Project Owner plans to adopt any local or residency preferences, the Project Owner must submit its Tenant Selection Plan along with the AFHMP (see HUD Handbook 4350.3, page 4-4).
 Each Covered Project must have a HUD-approved AFHMP prior to closing.

 The purpose of affirmative marketing is to ensure that individuals of similar income levels in the same housing market area have a like range of housing choices available to them regardless of their race, color, national origin, religion, sex, disability, or familial status.

+Coordination with Continuum of Care.
+SRO projects converting under RAD must submit with their financing plan evidence that the local CoC has been consulted with regards to the RAD conversion.

 Financing Plan Requirements for Transactions Utilizing FHA-Insurance